kahboom/syndesis-ui-docs/01 - New Contributors/README.md

 ## Application Lifecycle Management

+In the simplest form, it goes something like this, and not always in perfect order:

+1. Sprint planning meeting (see below) to discuss priority feature items.
+2. Work with UXD to decide if anything can be worked on while designs are underway.
+3. Develop and test features.
+4. Upon receiving designs, adjust the UI to match any design inconsistencies or improvements.
+5. Demo!

+Whatever was not completed on time needs to be moved to the following sprint, depending on the upcoming feature requests and their level of urgency.

 ### Sprints
 We divide our work up into 3 week periods called **sprints**.
 We try to follow the Agile Methodology, but a bit more fluidly.